DragonFolie/Football_Test_Task/README.md

 3) mysql -uroot -proot
 4) use footballDB
 5) Here you have 3 options which you can do if one of that dont work:
-   1.mysql -uroot -p test_db < school.sql
+   1. mysql -uroot -p test_db < school.sql
-   2.source *path to sql script*
+   2. source *path to sql script*
-   3.Use sql script in project directory, you can open DataBase_Creation_Script_MySQL.txt file or football_manager.sql
+   3. Use sql script in project directory, you can open DataBase_Creation_Script_MySQL.txt file or football_manager.sql
 6) Done, you have DB with data

 For running Spring Rest Api